uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   smaller set of formats.

-- To provide a :term:`flat <flat data>` view on the data blocks of a :ref:`dataset` for better data locality.
+- To provide a :term:`flat <flat data>` view on the data blocks of a :ref:`dataset` for better a data locality.
 For example, some accessor implementation returns :term:`feature` values as a contiguous array, while the original dataset stored row-by-row (there are strides between values of a single feature).